 Graduated form University of Colorado with a BFA in Art (1977) with a focus in clay.
-I continued to increase my skills while working as a seasonal production potter, taking classes with Don Reitz at University of Wisconsin, and producing pottery at the pottery co-operative in Madison.
+I continued to increase my skills which included working as a seasonal production potter, taking classes with Don Reitz at University of Wisconsin, and producing pottery at the pottery co-operative in Madison.

 In 1984.
 I moved to Southwest Michigan.
 My focus changed from clay to wholistic health.
 I was employed at the Creative Health Institute, a "Live Foods" cleansing program created by Ann Wigmore.
 In 1988, I became a Massage Therapist at the Kalamazoo Center of Healing Arts.

-For over 10 years, pottery had fallen to the wayside, but my heart was yearning to get my hands back in clay.
-I decided to take classes at the Kalamazoo Institute of Arts and my love for clay became unquestionable.
+For 10 years, pottery had fallen to the wayside, but my heart was yearning to get my hands back in clay.
+I took classes at the Kalamazoo Institute of Arts and my love for clay became unquestionable.

 I progressed and became a pottery teacher for 9 years.